-• implement the pedestrian and cycle spine route stretching from Sutton Road to Marroway Lane, Marroway Lane to Common Road, from Common Road to Witchford Village College and from Witchford Village College to Lancaster Way; and
+• create a pedestrian and cycle spine route stretching from Sutton Road to Marroway Lane, Marroway Lane to Common Road, from Common Road to Witchford Village College and from Witchford Village College to Lancaster Way; and

-• implement local transport improvements related to and necessary for the development as required by the Parish Council in its Local Transport Plan.
+• implement local transport improvements as required by the Parish Council in its Local Transport Plan.

-In all Major Development where necessary to achieve a good quality and accessible walking and cycling environment to meet the needs of the users of the development and where directly, fairly and reasonably related in scale and kind to the development, contributions towards these initiatives will be sought.
+In some circumstances, where necessary to achieve a good quality and accessible walking and cycling environment to meet the needs of the users of the development, it may be appropriate to secure off-site contributions towards these initiatives.